-- MA in Biblical Studies
+- Biblical Studies

-- MA in Christian Theology
+- Christian Theology

-- MA in Christian Theology (Anglican Studies)
+- Christian Theology (Anglican Studies)

-- MA in Christian Theology (Catholic Studies)
+- Christian Theology (Catholic Studies)

-- MA in Religion and Society
+- Religion and Society

-- MA in Theology and Religion
+- and Theology and Religion

-click here to find out what postgraduate funding is available within the Arts & Humanites Faculty and how you can apply for it.
+Click here to find out what postgraduate funding is available within the Arts & Humanites Faculty and how you can apply for it.